 Long ago our ancestors realized that, for optimum wood production, certain trees can be perpetually cut to the ground and grow back.
 Most deciduous trees can be coppiced, but beech, cherry and poplar produce weaker growth.

-Very few evergreens can be coppiced.
-One that thrives with this practice of pruning is Eucalyptus!!!
+Very few evergreens can be coppiced, but one that thrives with this practice of pruning is Eucalyptus!

-Growing Eucalyptus Trees as a screen: To encourage lateral branching for screening purposes cut tree trunks about 6 – 10’ from the ground, leaving the side branches to fill in for privacy.
-Above mentioned seasonal and regional rules apply.
+To encourage lateral branching for screening purposes cut tree trunks to about 6 to 10 feet above the ground leaving the side branches to fill in for privacy.

-Growing Eucalyptus Trees as a hedge: Prune Eucs at the end of their second growing season, removing about a third of their height and cutting in pyramid shape.
-Continuing to remove about ¼ of the tree each year will maintain the neighborhood’s most fragrant, colorful, and unique hedge row.
+Prune Eucalyptus trees for a hedge at the end of their second growing season, removing about a third of their height and cutting in pyramid shape.
+Each year thereafter remove about a quarter of the tree to maintain the neighborhood’s most fragrant, colorful, and unique hedge row.

 Sourthern Eucs that make great hedge rows are: